Copyright and Fashion

 - Lambretta Clothing Co Ltd v Next Retail Plc EWCA Civ 886

 Piracy of well known brands is commonplace but discovery by the authorities usually leads to seizure and destruction of the goods.
 The local Technical Supervision Bureau (TSB) in Beijing destroyed 50,000 Louis Vuitton bags, worth RMB5 million.
 LV’s agent in China witnessed the destruction of the seized bags.
-In 2004 the Guangdong AIC reported that infringing products, mainly sportswear labeled “NIKE,” “Adidas,” and other brands with an estimated total value of RMB11 million were seized.
+In 2004 the Guangdong AIC reported that infringing products, mainly sportswear labelled “NIKE,” “Adidas,” and other brands with an estimated total value of RMB11 million were seized.
 Some of the infringing shoes included “NIKE” designs that were scheduled to be launched in 2005.

 You have access to three main databases for case law: